djangogo/python2torch/README.md

 And that's it!
 What's missing?
 While writing this README I found that I forgot to convert the following pytypes to their lua equivalent:
 ```

+Note that, now we only support numpy.ndarray with dtype:np.float32, np.float64, np.byte, np.long, np.int
 None
 dict
 ```